Point modules over the universal enveloping algebras of color Lie algebras: Introduction

-For a $3$-dimensional AS-regular algebra $A$, the point scheme $\Gamma(A)$ of $A$ is isomorphic to a product of the projective space either $\bbP^{2}$ or $\bbP^{1}\times \bbP^{1}$, or a divisor of either.
-In \cite{ATV90}, $3$-dimensional AS-regular algebras were classified by point schemes.
-However, for a $4$ or more dimensional AS-regular algebra, the dimension of the (truncated) point scheme can be low.
-For $4$-dimensional AS-regular algebras with $3$ or more Gelfand--Kirillov dimensions, Lu--Palmieri--Wu--Zhang \cite{LPWZ} gives the list of the number of generators and the number of relations with degrees.
-Let $R$ be a set of relations which have degrees on this list, then the dimension of a truncated point scheme of $R$ is expected to be zero from Chirvasitu--Kanda \cite{CK}.
-Moreover, by Vancliff--Van Rompay--Willaert \cite{VVW98} and Vancliff--Veerapen \cite{VV14}, some concrete examples were constructed in which the $4$-dimensional AS-regular algebras have the $0$-dimensional point scheme.
-Also, in Vancliff \cite{Van}, a $5$-dimensional AS-regular algebra without any closed points in the point scheme was constructed.
-On the other hand, the point variety of a skew polynomial algebra, which is a quadratic AS-regular algebra, can have the ``large'' point scheme (Belmans--De Laet--Le Bruyn\cite{BDL} and Vitoria\cite{Vit}).
-In this paper, by using color Lie algebras, we construct some dimensional AS-regular algebras with the ``large'' point scheme and relations having some degrees.
+For a three-dimensional AS-regular algebra $A$, the point scheme $\Gamma(A)$ of $A$ is isomorphic to a product of the projective space either $\bbP^{2}$ or $\bbP^{1}\times \bbP^{1}$, or a divisor of either.
+In \cite{ATV90}, three-dimensional AS-regular algebras were classified by point schemes.
+On the other hand, for a four or higher dimensional AS-regular algebra, the dimension of the (truncated) point scheme may be low.
+For four-dimensional AS-regular algebras with three or higher Gelfand--Kirillov dimensions, Lu--Palmieri--Wu--Zhang \cite{LPWZ} listed the numbers of generators and relations with degrees.
+Let $R$ be a set of relations that have degrees on this list; then, the dimension of a truncated point scheme of $R$ is expected to be zero from Chirvasitu--Kanda \cite{CK}.
+Moreover, by Vancliff--Van Rompay--Willaert \cite{VVW98} and Vancliff--Veerapen \cite{VV14}, some concrete examples were constructed in which the four-dimensional AS-regular algebras have the zero-dimensional point scheme.
+Moreover, Vancliff \cite{Van} constructed a five-dimensional AS-regular algebra whose point scheme has no closed points.
+On the other hand, the point variety of a skew polynomial algebra, which is a quadratic AS-regular algebra, can have the ``large'' point scheme (Belmans--De Laet--Le Bruyn \cite{BDL} and Vitoria \cite{Vit}).
+In this paper, by using color Lie algebras, we construct AS-regular algebras of any dimension with the ``large'' point scheme and relations having some degrees.

 A color Lie algebra was introduced by Ree \cite{Ree} as a generalized Lie algebra.
-A one of noncommutative algebraic geometrical studies in an early stage, it was studied as a schematic algebra by Van Oystaeyen--Willaert \cite{VW}.
-Also, for a color Lie algebra $L$, the universal enveloping algebra of $L$ is an AS-regular algebra under some conditions.
+As a non-commutative algebro-geometric study at an early stage, Van Oystaeyen--Willaert studied it as a schematic algebra \cite{VW}.
+Moreover, for a color Lie algebra $L$, the universal enveloping algebra of $L$ is an AS-regular algebra under some conditions.